Eumaeus/uva_cex_ducat/README.md

 ## What is CEX?

 CEX, the CITE Exchange Format, is a plain-text, self-describing format for serializing data from a CITE library: texts, collections, data-models, and indices.
 It is equally useful for small data and very large data.
-The [CITE Architecture](http://cite-architecture.org) includes (very well tested) code for ingesting CEX.
+The [CITE Architecture](http://cite-architecture.org) includes [(very well tested) code](https://cite-architecture.github.io/cite-api-docs/) for ingesting CEX, among other things.

 ## Some Things You Can Do With CEX